 By taking full advantage of the credit card spending offer, you can earn half of the 20,000 miles needed to qualify for the first tier of Alaska elite status.
 Plus, you'll get the 50% elite qualifying miles bonus on your flights to earn the remaining 10,000 miles.

-If you don't already have the Alaska Visa Card, you can earn up to 65,000 bonus miles.
-Get 40,000 Bonus Miles and Alaska's Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make purchases of $2,000 or more within the first 3 months of opening your account.
-Plus, earn 25,000 Bonus Miles after spending a total of $8,000 or more in purchases within the first 6 months of opening your account.
+If you don't already have the Alaska Visa Card, you can earn 50,000 bonus miles. and Alaska's Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make purchases of $2,000 or more within the first 90 days of opening your account.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.